hdamker/ReleaseManagement/documentation/SupportingDocuments/CAMARA_API_Review_Workflow_Usage_Guide.md

 This GitHub workflow system provides automated validation of CAMARA API definitions against the comprehensive review checklist.
 It can be triggered in two ways: **automatically via issue comments** or **manually via workflow dispatch** from the ReleaseManagement repository to review pull requests in any CAMARA project repository.

+The system uses **version-specific validators** to ensure compatibility with different CAMARA Commonalities releases, providing accurate validation rules for each version.

 ## Quick Start (Recommended Method)

 **For most release reviews, use the comment trigger:**